Azure App Service Hybrid Connections

-In order for hybrid connections to work you need a relay agent in the network that hosts your hybrid connection endpoint.
+The Hybrid Connections feature requires a relay agent in the network that hosts your Hybrid Connection endpoint.
 That relay agent is called the Hybrid Connection Manager (HCM).
-This tool can be downloaded from the Networking > Configure your hybrid connection endpoints UI available from your app in the Azure portal.
+To download HCM, from your app in the Azure portal, select Networking > Configure your Hybrid Connection endpoints.

-This tool runs on Windows server 2008 R2 and later versions of Windows.
-Once installed the HCM runs as a service.
-This service connects to Azure servicebus relay based on the configured endpoints.
-The connections from the HCM are outbound to ports 80 and 443.
+This tool runs on Windows Server 2012 and later.
+When installed, HCM runs as a service that connects to Service Bus Relay, based on the configured endpoints.
+The connections from HCM are outbound to Azure over port 443.

-When the HCM UI is started, the first thing you see is a table that lists all of the hybrid connections that are configured with this instance of the HCM.
-If you wish to make any changes you will need to authenticate with Azure.
+When you start the HCM UI, the first thing you see is a table that lists all the Hybrid Connections that are configured with this instance of the HCM.
+If you want to make any changes, first authenticate with Azure.

 To add one or more Hybrid Connections to your HCM:

-- ability to do DNS look ups on the endpoint host and the azure servicebus namespace
+- The ability to do DNS look-ups on the endpoint host and the Service Bus namespace.

-Each HCM can support multiple hybrid connections.
-Also, any given hybrid connection can be supported by multiple HCMs.
-The default behavior is to round robin traffic across the configured HCMs for any given endpoint.
-If you want high availability on your hybrid connections from your network, simply instantiate multiple HCMs on separate machines.
+Each HCM can support multiple Hybrid Connections.
+Also, any given Hybrid Connection can be supported by multiple HCMs.
+The default behavior is to route traffic across the configured HCMs for any given endpoint.
+If you want high availability on your Hybrid Connections from your network, run multiple HCMs on separate machines.

-If you wish somebody outside of your subscription to host an HCM instance for a given hybrid connection, you can share with them the gateway connection string for the hybrid connection.
-You can see this in the properties for a hybrid connection in the Azure portal.
-To use that string, click the Configure manually button in the HCM and paste in the gateway connection string.
+To enable someone outside your subscription to host an HCM instance for a given Hybrid Connection, share the gateway connection string for the Hybrid Connection with them.
+You can see this in the properties for a Hybrid Connection in the Azure portal.
+To use that string, select Enter Manually in the HCM, and paste in the gateway connection string.

-The primary reason that clients cannot connect to their endpoint is because the endpoint was specified using an IP address instead of a DNS name.
+The primary reason that clients cannot connect to their endpoint is because the endpoint was specified by using an IP address instead of a DNS name.
 If your app cannot reach the desired endpoint and you used an IP address, switch to using a DNS name that is valid on the host where the HCM is running.
-Other things to check are that the DNS name resolves properly on the host where the HCM is running and that there is connectivity from the host where the HCM is running to the hybrid connection endpoint.
+Also check that the DNS name resolves properly on the host where the HCM is running.
+Confirm that there is connectivity from the host where the HCM is running to the Hybrid Connection endpoint.

-There is a tool in the App Service that can be invoked from the console called tcpping.
-This tool can tell you if you have access to a TCP endpoint but does not tell you if you have access to a hybrid connection endpoint.
-When used in the console against a hybrid connection endpoint, a successful ping will only tell you that you have a hybrid connection configured for your app that uses that host:port combination.
+In App Service, the tcpping tool can be invoked from the Advanced Tools (Kudu) console.
+This tool can tell you if you have access to a TCP endpoint, but it does not tell you if you have access to a Hybrid Connection endpoint.
+When you use the tool in the console against a Hybrid Connection endpoint, you are only confirming that it uses a host:port combination.

 BizTalk Hybrid Connections

-The older BizTalk Hybrid Connections capability has been closed off to further BizTalk Hybrid Connection creations.
-You can continue using your preexisting BizTalk Hybrid Connections with your apps but should migrate to the new service.
+The older BizTalk Hybrid Connections capability has been closed to new BizTalk Hybrid Connections.
+You can continue using your existing BizTalk Hybrid Connections with your apps, but you should migrate to the new Hybrid Connections that use Azure Relay.
 Among the benefits in the new service over the BizTalk version are:

-- Communication is over ports 80 and 443 using a DNS name to reach Azure instead of IP addresses and a range of additional other ports.
+- Communication is over ports 80 and 443, and uses a DNS name to reach Azure, instead of IP addresses and a range of additional ports.

-To add a BizTalk hybrid connection to your app, go to your app in the Azure portal and click Networking > Configure your hybrid connection endpoints.
-In the Classic hybrid connections table click Add classic hybrid connection.
-From here you will see a list of your BizTalk hybrid connections.
+To add an existing BizTalk Hybrid Connection to your app, go to your app in the Azure portal, and select Networking > Configure your Hybrid Connection endpoints.
+In the Classic Hybrid Connections table, select Add Classic Hybrid Connection.
+You can then see a list of your BizTalk Hybrid Connections.